aws-solutions-library-samples/guidance-for-live-streams-hosted-by-digital-humans-on-aws/README.md

 ### CloudFormation Stack deployment

-a.	down load all files from /guidance-for-live-streams-hosted-by-digital-humans-on-aws /deployment/   and Upload all the code *.zip and *.json files to the S3 created in the above steps
+a.
+Download all files from /guidance-for-live-streams-hosted-by-digital-humans-on-aws /deployment/   and Upload all the code *.zip and *.json files to the S3 created in the above steps

 b.
 Enter the template's Amazon S3 address of the json file